GitLab Password Guidelines

 1Password guidelines

-- Do not share credentials via email, issue comments, chat etc. This includes email addresses to login and API keys.
-Use 1Password vaults for this.
+4. Do not share credentials via email, issue comments, chat etc. This includes email addresses to login and API keys.
+Use 1Password vaults for this and if sharing a one-off password, the built-in “Share” feature.

-- During offboarding, your 1Password account is deleted, which includes the Private vault in the GitLab team account.
+10. During offboarding, your 1Password account is deleted, which includes the Employee vault in the GitLab team account.
 If you want to keep your personal passwords, please copy/move them to your Primary vault which you will have if you signed up for an individual account before joining the GitLab Team account.

 1Password for teams